The information deluge is real, says Dr. Tracy Brower.

 “From news media and social media to information from friends, family and work, there is never an absence of opinions or material to consume,” she wrote recently for Forbes.
 “It can be hard to tune in without becoming overwhelmed.”

 In the workplace, indeed, the information flood has many looking for ways to keep from drowning.
-In 2020, CCC partnered with analyst firm Outsell, Inc., on an information seeking and consumption study to learn how and how much copyrighted content is reused and shared in the workplace.
+Recently, CCC partnered with analyst firm Outsell, Inc., on an information seeking and consumption study to learn how and how much copyrighted content is reused and shared in the workplace.

 Click below to listen to the latest episode of the Velocity of Content podcast